leodevbro/vscode-blockman/README.md

 <br />
 <br />

-<p><strong>For better experience:</strong> Blockman <strong>WILL CHANGE</strong> these 7 items in VS Code settings (only one-time at the installation event).
-You can change them again when you want.
+<p><strong>For better experience:</strong> Blockman will ask you to change these 7 items in VS Code settings (only one-time at the installation event).
 These 7 settings are very non-vital, so maybe you don't even need to backup them first.</p>

 ```jsonc
 // settings.json (User/Global config, not Workspace config)